 Even if your carat weight is small, choosing cut grades above “Very Good” will always make your diamond appear larger than it actually is.
 Similarly, buying a poorly cut diamond with a larger carat weight can easily make the stone look smaller.

 In a nutshell, picking a stone based on carat weight alone is a huge mistake.
 For me, I would consider the diamond cut first as it holds more of a diamond’s beauty than any of the other 3Cs.
-Additionally, you could compare diamonds at online stores like James Allen or Blue Nile and filter your search using cut grades and carat weight.
+Additionally, you could compare diamonds at online stores like James Allen or Blue Nile and filter your search using cut grades and carat weight based on jewelry scales.

 My Recommendation When It Comes to Diamond Carats

 While buying a diamond with a larger carat weight may be a great option, especially when “showing off”, the size alone doesn't guarantee you the best diamond.
 In fact, you should buy a diamond on the basis of sparkle and brilliance.
 That way you’ll be able to know which of the 4Cs to consider first.

 Luckily, you can navigate through a diamond’s carat weight in ways that’ll save you lots of money.
 For instance, the best way to look for higher carat weights without breaking the bank is to go for carat weights just below the ideal/sweet spot carat weights.
 Shopping in an established online diamonds seller guarantees you abundance of options and you should definitely use that to your advantage.